yfqiu-nlp/temporal-llms/README.md

 ## Environment Setup

-Configure your conda enviroment from our provided `llama-hf_environment.yml` by,
+Configure your conda environment from our provided `llama-hf_environment.yml` by,

 ```
 conda env create -f llama-hf_environment.yml